We are in the midst of the largest vaccination rollout in history as the world strives to move beyond the ravages of the coronavirus pandemic.

-The first two vaccines approved for emergency use in the US, developed by the companies Pfizer/BioNTech and Moderna, are designed to be given in two doses several weeks apart.
-The Johnson & Johnson vaccine authorized for use in late February requires only one dose.
-So to vaccinate everyone in the US will eventually mean giving somewhere between 100 and 200 doses per 100 people across each state and territory — or a total of between 330 million and 660 million doses for the entire nation.
-It’s a huge logistic challenge.
+The first two vaccines approved for emergency use in the US, developed by the companies Pfizer/BioNTech and Moderna, were designed to be given in two doses several weeks apart.
+The one-dose Johnson & Johnson vaccine was authorized for use in late February.
+Since September, the FDA has begun authorizing booster doses for those at higher risk.
+The map above is based on total doses given, including any booster shots.

 Search or navigate through this table to find how your state or territory is doing on these key measures of vaccine rollout.

 This chart shows the daily number of vaccine doses given to people across the nation from the start of 2021.
 Because of spikes in the data due to lags in reporting, the line showing the seven-day rolling average of doses gives a clearer idea of whether the rollout is accelerating or slowing.